SeqWare/queryengine/seqware-queryengine-frontend/README.md

 ## To Do:

-* Integrate deployment with the web service?
+* Integrate deployment along with the web service in Tomcat?
+* Remove visibility to the whole directory
+* Refactor code, current URLs are hard-coded..
+Should centralize to a config
 * Extend features to the remainder of the web service REST API endpoints
 * Write unit tests
 * Write integration tests